DOES SAVE THE CHILDREN HAVE FACE-TO-FACE FUNDRAISERS IN CANADA?

 To ensure the health of fundraisers and the public is protected, all fundraising decisions are made following the most accurate and up to date advice from government and industry regulators.
 We are taking all necessary health and safety precautions.
 These include social distancing, protective equipment for our fundraisers, and continuous review of our fundraisers’ and public’s health and safety.

 If there is an increase in infection rates, policies and activity will be adjusted as soon as the latest advice from government and industry regulators is announced.

 IS SAVE THE CHILDREN ALLOWED TO BE FUNDRAISING IN CANADA?

 Yes.
 All fundraising decisions are made following the most accurate and up to date regulations from government and industry regulators.
 We are tracking the situation daily through information provided by the Public Health Agency of Canada and local provincial health authorities.

 WHAT HEALTH AND SAFETY PRECAUTIONS ARE FUNDRAISERS TAKING?

 Fundraisers are required to wear personal protective equipment (PPE).
 This PPE follows recommendations as prescribed by the Canadian Medical Association and other leading health authorities.
-This includes but is not limited to masks, face shields, hand sanitizer, doorbell ringer for door-to-door fundraisers.
+This includes but is not limited to masks, hand sanitizer, doorbell ringer for door-to-door fundraisers.

 If you have any other questions or concerns about our fundraisers, please contact the donor care center of Save the Children by email or phone at firstname.lastname@example.org or 1-800-668-5036 x 264.